-VNUR 1970 Nursing Process I (9) (Last year's course prefix/number VN 159)
+VNUR 1970 Nursing Process I (9)

-Prerequisite: Admission to the Vocational Nursing Program.
+Admission to the Vocational Nursing Prerequisite: Program.
 Nursing Process I provides the basic concepts that serve as the foundation for other nursing courses.
-It includes an introduction to the health care delivery system, nursing as a profession, the nursing process, communication techniques; loss, and principles of medication administration.
+It includes an introduction to the health care delivery system, nursing as a profession, the nursing process, communication techniques, loss, and principles of medication administration.
 The course focuses on meeting basic physical and psychological needs of patients and emphasizes nursing skills in simulated lab situations that prepare the student to meet the needs of patients in geriatric and medical-surgical situations.
-Selected clinical experiences and computer simulations will enable the student to use the nursing process to provide nursing care.
-Successful completion of a Calculation-Conversion Proficiency Test (CCP) is a required component of the course.
+Selected clinical experiences and computer simulations will enable the student to use the nursing process to Successful completion of a provide nursing care.
+Calculation-Conversion Proficiency Test (CCP) is a required component of the course.
+Laboratory fee.
 (3 Lec., 24 Lab.)

-CROSSWALK of NEW to OLD Course Prefixes & Numbers for 1995-96 Catalog

-Beginning with the 1995-96 academic year, all Dallas County Community College District courses have been renumbered.
-Courses designated as Texas Common Course Numbers have been underlined.
-For all courses, the numbering scheme is based on the following.
-The first digit indicates freshman [1] or sophomore [2] level; the second digit Indicates credit hours; the third digit, if "7," "8," or "9," generally indicates courses that are not Texas Common Course Numbers.
-The fourth digit is a free number.
+CROSSWALK of NEW to OLD Course Prefixes & Numbers for 1997-98 Catalog Beginning with the 1995-96 academic year, all Dallas County Community College District Courses have been renumbered.
+Courses designated as Texas common Course Numbers have been underlined.
+For all courses, the numbering scheme is based on the following: the first digit indicates freshman [1] or sophomore [2] level; the second digit indicates credit hours; the third digit, if "7", "8", or "9", generally indicates courses that are not Texas Common Course Numbers; the fourth digit is a free number.
 (Selected Automotive Technology courses offered at Brookhaven College do not currently follow this numbering scheme.)

-The following list is a comprehensive one which includes courses available at one or more colleges within the Dallas County Community College District.
-Not all courses are offered at all colleges.
-To determine which courses are available at specific colleges, please consult the college course schedules.
+The following list is a comprehensive one which includes courses available at one or more colleges within the Dallas County Community Not all College District. courses are offered at all colleges.
+To determine which courses are available at colleges, please specific consult the college course schedule.